TallKite/linnstrument-firmware/README.md

   *Scroll down below X' and Y' to find "W=0".
 This indicates that the W CC resets to 0 when the low row is untouched and unlatched.
 Swipe right to change it to "W=64" for reset-to-center.
 Below "W=0" is "X=0" and "Y=0", which work similarly.
 (X', Y' and Z always reset to 0.)
 X=64 makes the most sense when X'=OFF, because the reset value will correspond to the center of the pad, analogous to a physical joystick.
 Likewise Y=64 works well with Y'=OFF.
 X=64 and Y=64 also apply to the HLD mode.*

   *X and X' can be set to match, e.g. both CC16.
 Likewise the Y and Y' CCs can match.
-But it's best if no other low row CCs match.
+But no other low row CCs should match.
 Otherwise a single touch will send two values for one CC, and the CC value will jump wildly.
-As always, if any CC is sent by the low row and also by normal play (i.e. TIMBRE/Y or LOUDNESS/Z), the low row takes priority.
+As always, if any CC is sent by the low row and also by normal play via TIMBRE/Y or LOUDNESS/Z, the low row takes priority.
 Thus touching or latching the low row temporarily stops normal play from sending that CC.*

   *You might want to use a low row pad with a braille dot, to feel the center of the pad.
 These pads are the 7th from the left, and on a LinnStrument 200, the 7th from the right.*

 DRUM PAD MODE

 The note lights become 14 mega-pads that play the 14 drum sounds from the sequencer.
 Not for stick drumming!
-Lets you roll on one note with two or more fingers.
+Good for tabla/dumbek-style finger drumming because you can roll on one note with two or three fingers.
 Rolls can be legato, good for cymbals.
 The mega-pads can be either 2x3 or 3x3.
 Accessed through the microLinn menu.

   *Details:*
   * *Set PITCH/X on, otherwise a tap that hits two pads will send two notes.
 The drum sounds won't be accidentally pitch-bent because drum pad mode filters out all pitch bends.*